-- 6.3.2.3.
+6.3.2.3.
 The Equal Opportunity Compliance Coordinator and faculty investigator will complete investigation of the complaint within forty (40) days of the filing of the complaint, absent extenuating or unforeseen circumstances.
 The investigation may include interviews with the complainant, respondent, and witnesses or reference people requested by the complainant or the respondent.
 The Equal Opportunity Compliance Coordinator and faculty investigator reserve the right to determine whom to interview and will conduct each interview in a separate, private session.
-For any such interview and all other proceedings, the complainant and respondent may each be accompanied by an advisora support person of their choice, who must be a current full-time employee or student of the University, except in cases involving an allegation of sexual misconduct, where the choice of advisor is not limited to a current employee or student. - 6.3.2.4.
+For any such interview and all other proceedings, the complainant and respondent may each be accompanied by a support person of their choice25, who must be a current full-time employee or student of the University.

+6.3.2.4.
 The Equal Opportunity Compliance Coordinator and faculty investigator will prepare a detailed written report and will share the report with both the complainant and the respondent, who will each have the opportunity to ask questions, request changes and state objections.
 The EOCC and faculty investigator, after making any modifications they deem necessary or appropriate, will submit the detailed written report, along with a copy of any requested changes or stated objections by either the complainant or respondent, to the Provost within ten (10) calendar days of the conclusion of the investigation.
-The report will include findings of fact with supporting evidence and a recommended resolution of the complaint, including recommended disciplinary action, interimsupportive measures, or remedies as appropriate.
+The report will include findings of fact with supporting evidence and a recommended resolution of the complaint, including recommended disciplinary action, supportive measures, or remedies as appropriate.
 Within ten (10) calendar days of receiving the report, the Provost will review the findings and recommendations, meet with the EOCC and faculty investigator, if necessary to ask questions or seek clarification, determine the final actions to be taken and communicate these directly to the respondent and the complainant, in writing, together with a copy of the detailed written report.
-The faculty member's respondent's chair, dean, and the President will also be informed of the outcome.
-In no case shall any permanent disciplinary action be taken until an appeal (see Section 86.3.7 below), if any, is complete.
+The respondent's chair, dean, and the President will also be informed of the outcome.
+In no case shall any permanent disciplinary action be taken until an appeal (see Section 6.3.7 below), if any, is complete.
+However, the Provost may, at their discretion, impose at any point in the proceedings temporary work restrictions or other measures designed to separate the respondent and the complainant.